cleancloud-io/scan-action/README.md

 | `2` | Policy violation — findings detected (when enforcement enabled) |
 | `3` | Missing credentials or insufficient permissions |

+## How it works

+This action installs CleanCloud from PyPI and runs it directly on the runner.
+For Docker-based CI, use the [Docker image](https://hub.docker.com/r/getcleancloud/cleancloud) directly instead of this action.

 ## Authentication

 CleanCloud is read-only — it never creates, modifies, or deletes resources.
 Set up authentication before calling this action: